Nursing

 Interview Process

-The multiple mini interview (MMI) is an interview format that uses many short independent assessments, typically in a timed circuit, to obtain an aggregate score of each candidate's soft skills.
-Formally introduced at McMaster University Medical School in 2004, it has been adopted by medical, dental, pharmacy, and veterinary schools around the world.
+The social/behavioral interview uses many short independent assessments, typically in a timed circuit, to obtain an aggregate score of each candidate's soft skills.

-Although there are several resources available online to prepare for the system, applicants must realize there are no right or wrong answers in the MMI.
+Although there are several resources available online to prepare for interviews, applicants must realize there are no right or wrong answers.
 Students must be able to defend their opinions and arguments by communicating effectively and demonstrating understanding of the situation.
 Approach your interviews with an open mind.
-If you are mature, thoughtful, and considerate, the MMI format will likely work to your advantage.
+If you are mature, thoughtful, and considerate, the social/behavioral interview format will likely work to your advantage.

 Interviews typically take place in March.

 We encourage you to attend your interview at University of Cincinnati so that you can ask questions and make an informed choice for your education.
 Unfortunately, we cannot make any offers of acceptance until the interview process is completed for all applicants.
-Many applicants find that the lower tuition and transportation costs at UC more than make up for a deposit paid to another program.
+Many applicants find the quality of the program, experienced faculty, variety of local clinical sites and competitive tuition rate at UC more than make up for a deposit paid to another program.

 If you're traveling to the college, check out the university's Visitors page for accommodations, campus maps, directions and more.